-The Terms of Trade give independent producers control over the 'secondary rights' to their content, and thus the ability to monetise content they have produced in international markets.
+The Terms of Trade give independent producers control over the 'secondary rights' to their content, and thus the ability to monetise content they have produced in international markets.10 v.
+Government-funded broadcasters

 The Terms of Trade apply to PSBs and their digital channels, but not to streaming services, such as Netflix or Prime Video.